OmarAtyqy/attention-object-based-captioning/README.md

 ### Training

 Due to performance issues and lack of hardware, the model comes pretrained on the **Flickr30k** dataset for 9 epochs.
-More on loading in the [inference ](#inference)section.
+For better performance, consider retraining the model.

 To train the model on your own dataset, simply open the file `train_model.py` and specify the following parameters: